Like a gentle flowing river

 All teachers are long term students of the Society’s founder, Venerable Geshe Acharya Thubten Loden.

-Sunday classes comprise a guided meditation, a talk, Q&A. $10 facility charge.
+Sunday classes comprise a guided meditation, a talk, Q&A. $10 facility charge per session and $15 for both.
 Proceeds support upkeep of the temple and gardens.

 Address – 20 Cookes Rd., Yuroke (5 mins west of Craigieburn, 15 mins along Mickleham Rd off Tullamarine Fwy, and 40-45 mins from CBD depending on traffic)